pantonar/informal-economy-model/README.md

 The model is a static genral equilibrium, with a formal and an informal services sector.
 The model builds the baseline calibrated for the USA.
-Then the equilibrium is shocked with a tageted reduction in emissions (i.e. reduction in energy output) achieved via a tax on energy.
-The script solves for the tax achieving that.
+Then the equilibrium is shocked with a targeted reduction in emissions (i.e. reduction in energy output) achieved via a tax on energy.
+The script solves for the tax achieving that goal.

 At the same time, government income is held fixed, so that the increased revenue from the energy tax is compensated by a reduction of the labour income tax that